isomerpages/moe-acsi/_admissions/Year 1 Registration Exercises/Year 1 Registration Exercise page.md

 </p>
 <p><strong>Information for 2025 Year 1 students</strong>
 </p>
-<p>As communicated by MOE, the S1 Posting Results will be released between
+<p>As communicated by MOE, the S1 Posting Results will be released&nbsp;on
-Wednesday, 18 December 2024 and Friday, 20 December 2024.&nbsp;</p>
+Wednesday, 18 December 2024.&nbsp;</p>
 <p>Incoming 2025 Year 1 students, please complete&nbsp;<strong>ALL</strong>&nbsp;<strong>three</strong>&nbsp;<strong>steps</strong>&nbsp;below,
 in the order as shown, to ensure you do not miss out on any important administrative procedure and are well prepared for the new school year.&nbsp;</p>
-<p>The ACS(I) online registration portal will only be opened from&nbsp;<strong>1.00 pm onwards on the day of the release of posting results.
-Registration will run for three days, closing at 10.00 am on the third day.
-The link will be provided here on the day of the release of the posting result.</strong>&nbsp;</p>
+<p>The ACS(I) online registration portal will only be opened from&nbsp;<strong>1.00 pm onwards&nbsp;on Wednesday, 18 December.&nbsp;Registration will run for three days, closing at 10.00 am on&nbsp;Friday, 20 December 2024.&nbsp;The link will be provided here on the day of the release of the posting result.</strong>&nbsp;</p>
-<p><strong><u>Step 1: Registration for 2025 Year 1 cohort – ONLINE ONLY</u></strong>
+<p><strong>Step 1: Registration for 2025 Year 1 cohort – ONLINE ONLY</strong>
 </p>
 <p>Students posted to ACS(I) need not report to the school after the release
 of school posting results.
 However,&nbsp;<strong><u>ALL</u></strong>&nbsp;incoming